gconfs-conferences/csharp-2018/slides.md

 > - Indeed true and false are like 1 and 0

-> - And if we want to do operation on these bits ?
+> - And if we want to do operation on these bits?

 ## Bitwise operators - Not